Tips for Preventing Screw Loosening in Your Refrigerator's Motor Bracket Assembly

 5. Monitor Vibrations

 Refrigerators naturally generate vibrations during operation.
-Placing rubber or foam pads between the motor bracket assembly and the refrigerator housing can help absorb vibrations, reducing the likelihood of screw loosening.
+Placing rubber pads or foam pads between the motor bracket assembly and the refrigerator housing can help absorb vibrations, reducing the likelihood of screw loosening.
 Regularly inspect these pads and replace them if they show signs of wear or deterioration.

 Reading more: